pockethost/pockethost/packages/www/content/docs/development/full-stack/etc_hosts.md

 title: Manually set up `/etc/hosts`
 category: development
 subcategory: full-stack
+description: If you can't use dnsmasq or equivalent, you can still configure hosts manually.
 ---

 If you can't use [dnsmasq](/docs/development/full-stack/dnsmasq/) or equivalent, you can still configure hosts manually.
 The dev experience will be slightly more limited, but it will still work.